uppsala-makerspace/vevor_vinyl_cutter_to_t_shirt_manual/CONTRIBUTING.md

 Awesome that you are reading this!

-The goal of this repository is to show how to use the Vevor viny cutter to create a T-shirt.
+The goal of this repository is to show how to use the Vevor vinyl cutter to create a T-shirt.
 Suggestions are welcomed that help achieve this goal, with a preference to accept suggestions.